-In Computer Networking, P2P is a file sharing technology, allowing the users to access mainly the multimedia files like videos, music, e-books, games etc. The individual users in this network are referred to as peers.
-The peers request for the files from other peers by establishing TCP or UDP connections.
+In Computer Networking, P2P (Peer-to-Peer) is a file-sharing technology, that allows users to access mainly the multimedia files like videos, music, e-books, games, etc. The individual users in this network are referred to as peers.
+The peers request files from other peers by establishing TCP or UDP connections.

 A peer-to-peer network allows computer hardware and software to communicate without the need for a server.
 Unlike client-server architecture, there is no central server for processing requests in a P2P architecture.
 The peers directly interact with one another without the requirement of a central server.

-Now, when one peer makes a request, it is possible that multiple peers have the copy of that requested object.
+Now, when one peer makes a request, multiple peers may have a copy of that requested object.
 Now the problem is how to get the IP addresses of all those peers.
 This is decided by the underlying architecture supported by the P2P systems.
-By means of one of these methods, the client peer can get to know about all the peers which have the requested object/file and the file transfer takes place directly between these two peers.
+Using one of these methods, the client peer can get to know all the peers which have the requested object/file and the file transfer takes place directly between these two peers.

 - Centralized Directory

 - Query Flooding

 A centralized Directory is somewhat similar to client-server architecture in the sense that it maintains a huge central server to provide directory service.
 All the peers inform this central server of their IP address and the files they are making available for sharing.
 The server queries the peers at regular intervals to make sure if the peers are still connected or not.
 So basically this server maintains a huge database regarding which file is present at which IP addresses.
 The first system which made use of this method was Napster, for Mp3 distribution.